Get Started with 3D Modeling

 When you finally have a software, now, it is time to get your hands dirty.
 You should start looking into building your skills once you feel comfortable with the basics.

-If you have doubts while using the software, check out the Pixprocessing Support group, where the 3D modelers and technology enthusiasts gather to share their experiences and discuss about the creation process.
+If you have doubts while using the software, check out the Pixpro Support group, where the 3D modelers and technology enthusiasts gather to share their experiences, and discuss the creation process.
 Here you will find the latest updates and new releases.

 So, there are few extra steps for how to get started with 3D modelling.
 Follow them and you will be making models in no time at all:

-- There is a widespread opinion, that flying with a drone from the lower height (lower than 30m), the best GSD result is possible.
-This is not always true, because some things depend on the flying and photographed area, the UAV/drone built-in cameras, etc. For instance, for the DJI drones (phantom or inspired), most commonly used cameras are 12 MP, but you should pay attention to some of the details – in which height photos are being made, what is the speed, time and weather conditions (full article about that: https://pixprocessing.com/key-factors-defining-the-quality-of-the-3d-model/)
+- There is a widespread opinion, that flying with a drone from the lower height (lower than 30 m), the best GSD result is possible.
+This is not always true, because some things depend on the flying and photographed area, the UAV/drone built-in cameras, etc. For instance, for the DJI drones (phantom or inspire), most commonly used cameras are 12 MP, but you should pay attention to some details – in which height photos are being made, what is the speed, time and weather conditions.

 - Don’t be afraid of the blank slate – you will not always have something specific in mind when you want to build a 3D model and that is okay.
 Working from a blank slate is perfectly fine, because it encourages us to experiment with tools and try new things while not working to a structure.

-- Using the 20 MP lenses, the height may be higher, but you should not exceed the legal permitted height of 120 m.
-These cameras have a better lighting, so the reaction of the quickly changing objects is not that sensitive.
+- When using high resolution cameras, the height can be higher, but you should not exceed the legal permitted height of 120 m.

 - Do not stop working – every minute you spend working has value.
 Try to boot up your software every day.
 If you do not feel like creating, try exploring.
 Find a new tool and figure out what it does.
 Every little helps you become more familiar with the software.